influxdata/telegraf/plugins/secretstores/os/README.md

 ## How to use the secrets

 Secrets can be referenced with `@{<store-id>:<secret_key>}` in certain options of plugins which support this.
+To see which plugins and options support secrets, see their respective documentation
-To see which plugins and options support this, see their respective documentation.
-(Ex: outputs.influxdb)
+(e.g. `plugins/outputs/influxdb/README.md`).
+If the plugin's README has the `Secret-store support` section, it will detail what options support secret store usage.

 ## Configuration